 As you look to next year and think, “How do I plan for more profits?” make an operating budget for your company and be more purposeful about how and where you’re spending money.
 Then, every month look at your actual results compared to your budget and make course corrections to keep you on track.

-The other resource I share in the video is a Budget Worksheet.
-(Please reach out to me via email if you want a copy of this one.)
+The other resource I share in the video is a Budget Goals Sheet.
+(See the PS in this blog to access this resource)

 The bottom line is… Be intentional about your money.
 That’s how you plan for profits.
 And that’s how you become powerful over your money.